Supporters' Trust at Reading: History

 Reading Football Supporters’ Club (RFSC) was founded in December 1930, largely through the inspiration of a local journalist Mr H Sirett, at a time when the football club was financially hard-pressed and facing relegation from Division Two.
 The first meeting was in the Railway Tavern, Greyfriars Road.
 Though relegation happened RFSC continued to raise funds on an extensive basis, donating funds to buy a forward (Tommy Tait) through providing refreshments in the Elm Park ground and improving the terraced accommodation.

 In the post-war years RFSC ran the football club's offices and an extremely successful lottery scheme.
 The RFSC chairman, Jim Brooks, was also for a time on the board of Reading FC such was the supporters’ club's financial contribution.
 During the 1980s much of RFSC's work and infrastructure (Lottery, refreshments, souvenirs) was taken in-house by the football club though RFSC continued to run the popular Royals Rendezvous Bar on the Tilehurst Road at Elm Park and away travel coaches.

 When Reading FC moved to the new Madejski Stadium in the south of the town in 1998 the role of RFSC changed substantially.
 It ceased to have access to a supporters’ bar and it ceased to fund-raise for the football club.
 Instead it concentrated on being a stronger representative of the fans’ voice, on creating member benefits and on away travel.
 Regular Fans Forums and discounts at the club shop were among the new benefits.

 The recommendations in the Labour government's Football Task Force (1999) endorsed a new form of supporters’ organisation, the supporters trust.
 RFSC decided to take advantage of this opportunity and a working party under the leadership of ex-RFSC chairman Roger Titford and including several non-members of RFSC launched STAR (Supporters Trust at Reading) on 18 March 2002 in the Jazz Café at the stadium.

-By combining supporters club benefits and membership levels with supporters trust infrastructure and philosophy STAR was able to gain strength and credibility quickly.
-Since its beginning it has met regularly with the senior management team of the club and, as a shareholder, attended all the football club's AGMs.
+By combining supporters’ club benefits with a supporters’ trust structure, STAR developed its membership base.
+Since its formation, it has met regularly with the club's senior management and, as a shareholder, has attended the club's annual general meetings.